 Treatment & Rehabilitation

-If the patellar tendon becomes completely ruptured across its width and thus surgical intervention is required to repair the damage.
+If the patella tendon becomes completely ruptured across its width and thus surgical intervention is required to repair the damage.
 This involves suturing (stitching) the torn tendon.

 Once the knee brace has been removed exercises to regain full range of movement and build up the strength of the quadriceps muscle group should be carried out.

-Rehabilitation from a patellar tendon rupture is extremely slow and it may take between 6 and 12 months before the patient is able to return to sports.
+Rehabilitation after a patella tendon rupture is extremely slow and it may take between 6 and 12 months before the patient is able to return to sports.